pyreymo/event-horizon/README.md

 ## Features

+### Player hiding

-- Hide other players and their related objects.
+- Hide other players in crowded areas while keeping your own character visible.
-- Keep friends, party/alliance members, recruiting players, recent chat players, targets, players targeting you, nearby players, and selected races.
+- Limit how many other players remain visible after keep rules are applied.

+### Keep rules

+Keep specific players visible when they match any enabled rule:

+- Friends
+- Party and alliance members
+- Recruiting players
+- Recent chat participants
+- Current target and focus target
+- Players targeting you
+- Nearby players
+- Selected race/sex combinations

+### Attached objects

+For players who remain visible, optionally hide:

+- Minions
+- Fashion accessories

+### Safety controls

+- Suspend hiding in duties.
-- Pause culling when the current object table has fewer than a configured number of player characters.
+- Suspend hiding when the current player count is below your configured threshold.
-- Apply a fallback cap for the number of visible kept players.
-- Preview nearby-player keep range in the world.
+- Preview the nearby-player keep range in the world.

 ## Building